JK business

-Laws and law enforcement
+According to a survey conducted by the National Police Agency at the end of December 2024, there were 91 establishments operating JK businesses that conducted their activities in a manner suggestive of high school girls providing customer service, regardless of whether actual high school girls were in fact serving customers.
+Of these establishments, 63 offered massages to customers, 11 operated as bars, 10 were restaurants, 6 provided viewing or photography services, and 1 offered conversation or fortune-telling games.
+Seventy percent of the establishments were located in Tokyo and 18 percent in Osaka.
+Within Tokyo, 31 percent were situated in Ikebukuro, 19 percent in Akihabara, and 16 percent in Shinjuku.

+National and local government responses

 Various prefectures and police departments in Japan have implemented policies and regulations to crack down on JK business because it can lead to under 18 prostitution.
 Several prefectures have amended their Prefectural Ordinance of Juvenile Protection to prohibit the business.
 Kanagawa Prefecture was the first to take action, amending its ordinance to regulate it in 2011.

 In 2014, police increased their clamp down on girls under the age of 18, leading to a decline in the number of establishments where girls serve customers in confined spaces.

 In 2017, the Tokyo Metropolitan Assembly enacted a landmark ordinance specifically targeting JK business, the first in the country to do so.
 Previously, the Tokyo Metropolitan Police had suppressed JK business and arrested girls using the national Labor Standards Act, the Businesses Affecting Public Morals Regulation Act, and the Child Welfare Act.
 The new ordinances expanded the scope of regulated industries beyond the amendments made to the previous Prefectural Ordinance of Juvenile Protection.
 The ordinance prohibits those who are under 18 from engaging in activities that arouse the sexual curiosity of opposite-sex customers, such as providing massages, allowing customers to take or view photographs of them, engaging in conversations with customers, serving food and beverages to customers, and going for walks with customers.
 However, if these acts do not arouse the customer's sexual curiosity, they are not illegal.
 It also prohibits advertisements that give customers the impression that girls under 18 work in the establishments, even if there are no such employees.
 Violators of this ordinance face a maximum penalty of up to one year in prison or a fine of up to one million yen.